Profit and Loss (PNL): An Easy Guide for E-com Businesses

 2. Cost of Goods Sold (COGS)

 This indicates the costs a business expended in creating the products or services it sold.
-Raw material expenses, direct labor charges, and other direct expenditures are included.
-A crucial part of a PNL statement is COGS since it sheds light on a company’s manufacturing expenses.
+Raw material expenses, direct labor charges, and other direct costs are included.
+A crucial part of a PnL statement is COGS since it sheds light on a business's manufacturing expenses.

 3. Gross Profit